QihanQG/ECS-179-Final-Project/ProjectDocument.md

 *Email: cgyliu@ucdavis.edu*
 *Github: *ccc2d8850

-As a core developer for the building and management systems, I implemented several critical gameplay features that form the backbone of our tower defense game.
-My work started with designing a building system that manages multiple structure types, including resource buildings, factories, defensive walls, and the main castle.
-Initially, I created a base building template with an inheritance structure, but as our game evolved, I refactored it to a more robust town-centered architecture for better management.
+As a core developer for the building and management systems, I implemented several critical gameplay features that form the foundation of our tower defense game.
+I developed a comprehensive building system that manages our defensive structures, including factories, research facilities, defensive walls, and the main castle.
+Each building type has its own unique role: factories handle turret production with different tiers of units, research buildings provide upgrades and technological advancement, and the defensive walls protect against enemy attacks with upgradeable damage reduction.
-The resource management system became one of my primary focuses, handling everything from resource generation and consumption to building costs and upgrades.
-I implemented specific features for each building type - the research building got a multi-tier upgrade system that enhances turret capabilities and provides passive bonuses, while the factory building manages turret production and spawning mechanics.
-The wall defense system includes damage reduction calculations and upgrade paths for strengthening defenses, turret mount points for placing turrets onto the fortress.
+The resource management system integrates deeply with these buildings.
+I implemented systems for resource generation, building costs, upgrade paths, and economy balancing.
+Research buildings provide strategic options through a multi-tier upgrade system that enhances turret capabilities and building performance.
+The factory building manages turret production with multiple unit types, each benefiting differently from research upgrades through a multiplier system (1.0x for basic turrets, up to 1.5x for advanced models).
-One of the biggest challenges was developing the game state management system.
-I created a game manager that handles everything from initialization and win/loss conditions to wave progression and resource distribution.
-Testing was particularly tricky since we needed to verify building functionality without having a complete game amd everything.
-This required creating isolated test environments and mock objects, plus implementing debug visualizations to track what was happening.
-The node hierarchy for buildings proved especially challenging - managing collision shapes, area nodes, mesh instances, and signal connections all had to work together perfectly for the buildings to function properly.
+One of my biggest challenges was creating an effective game state management system.
+I developed a game manager that handles everything from game initialization to victory/defeat conditions, wave progression, and resource distribution.
+The building damage system ties into this, with each structure having its own health pool and the potential to affect game outcome if critical buildings are destroyed.
+Despite some technical challenges with node hierarchies and collision detection, the final system provides players with meaningful strategic choices in base development and defense.
-Integration with other game systems required careful coordination with team members' work.
-The building system needed to interact properly with turret functionality and respond appropriately to game state changes.
-Despite some technical challenges with mesh instances and collision detection that took time to resolve, the final building system became a core foundation for our gameplay mechanics.
-Players can manage their resources and build up defenses against incoming enemies, making strategic choices about when to upgrade or repair structures.
-The building management system forms an essential part of our tower defense gameplay loop, offering players decisions while trying to maintain good game balance and progression.
+For example scripts demonstrating this work:

+gdscriptCopy :

+# From game_manager.gd

+var resource_cap: float = 5000.0
+var weapon_damage_multiplier: float = 1.0

+func upgrade_weapons() -> void:
+    weapon_damage_multiplier += weapon_damage_increase
+    print("Weapons upgraded!
+New multiplier: ", weapon_damage_multiplier)

+# From factory.gd

+func spawn_turret(turret_type: int = 0) -> void:
+    if current_health <= 0 or !is_operational:
+        return

+    var turret_scene: PackedScene
+    match turret_type:
+        0: turret_scene = Turret_prototype
+        1: turret_scene = Turret_1
+        2: turret_scene = Turret_2

+The system's modular design allows for easy expansion, though time constraints meant leaving some planned features (like wall-mounted turrets) for future development.
+Despite these limitations, the building and management systems form the core of our gameplay loop, giving players strategic depth through resource management and base development choices.

 #### assets:
 Lego" (https://skfb.ly/MEGs) by Jody_Hong